 The kind of school-leaving certificate you need for taking up vocational training in Germany depends on the occupation and programme you are interested in:

-- Dual vocational training: You do not need a school-leaving certificate in order to start training at a company in Germany.
+- Dual vocational training: you do not need a school-leaving certificate in order to start training at a company in Germany.
 Each company decides at its own discretion which qualifications their candidates need.
 However, if a company has several candidates to choose from, a school-leaving certificate, good grades and adequate German language skills may be the key to getting the place.
 At BERUFENET you can assess your chances of getting a place as a trainee in your preferred occupation: look for the occupation you want to train for.
-Then click on “Ausbildung” to find out more about the admission requirements for your chosen training programme.
+Then click on “Ausbildung” to find out more about the admission requirements for your chosen vocational training programme.

-- School-based vocational training: In order to be admitted to a course at a Berufsfachschule or Berufskolleg (full-time vocational school) you will need to have completed basic education and provide a school-leaving certificate from a school equivalent to either a Gymnasium or Realschule.
+- School-based vocational training: in order to be admitted to a course at a Berufsfachschule or Berufskolleg (full-time vocational school) you will need to have completed basic education and provide a school-leaving certificate from a school equivalent to either a Gymnasium or Realschule.
 For some vocational training programmes, you also need to prove that you already have some work experience in that area (e.g. through an internship).
-Moreover, some training programmes may have minimum age requirements.
+Moreover, some vocational training programmes may have minimum age requirements.
 More detailed information on admission requirements for various vocational training programmes is available at BERUFENET.

 Recognition of school-leaving certificates